Peter Melander, Graf von Holzappel

 Peter Melander, Count of Holzappel (8 February 1589 – 17 May 1648) was a German general who was a Protestant military leader in the Thirty Years' War until 1640 when he switched sides and even became Chief of the imperial army from 1647 until his death.

 Biography

 Origins

 Peter Melander was born, as Peter Eppelmann, in Niederhadamar, the son of a farmer.
-Documentary evidence of his birth date exist.
+Documentary evidence of his birth date exists.
 The older literature says that he was born in 1585; this was based on an erroneous inscription in his epitaph in the church of Holzappel.
-After his father's death in 1592, Peter Eppelman joined his childless uncle John, a secretary of Maurice of Orange, in the Netherlands.
+After his father's death in 1592, Peter Eppelman joined his childless uncle Johann Eppelmann (d.
+1608), a secretary of Maurice of Orange, in the Netherlands.
 His uncle had translated the family name Eppelmann into Greek as Melander, and Peter also took this name.
 Through the efforts of John Melander, the family was raised to knightly nobility in 1606.
 They then took over the name of Holzappel from the extinct noble Holzappel of Voitsburg-Selzberg family from the Giessen area.